 Dual diagnosis affects millions of people in the U.S. every year.
 One study found that one in every four individuals with a serious mental illness also suffers from dual diagnosis.
-But, what is dual diagnosis, and how does it relate to drug and alcohol addiction?
+What is dual diagnosis, and how does it relate to drug and alcohol addiction?

 What Does Dual Diagnosis Mean?